Toronto Foundation for Student Success

 Capital spending 000

-Note: Ci adjusted for deferred contributions and included the amount in other income as it is unclear from the audited financial statements whether this is governement or non-government revenue.
-This affected total revenues by $3.1m in F2022, $1.3m in F2021 and $3.4m in F2020.
-Funding from the Toronto District School Board ($400k in F2022, $400k in F2021 and $434k in F2020) is included in government funding.
-Ci took program, administrative, and fundraising costs from the charity's T3010 filings with the CRA for all three years.
+Note: DEFERRED CONTRIBUTIONS: Ci adjusted for deferred contributions and included the amount in other income as it is unclear from the audited financial statements whether this is government or non-government revenue.
+This affected total revenues by $5.4m, in F2023, $3.1m in F2022, and $1.3m in F2021.
+Funding from the Toronto District School Board ($422k in F2023, and $400k in F2022 and F2021) is also included in government funding.
+ACTIVITY-BASED COSTING: Ci took program, administrative, and fundraising costs from the charity’s T3010 filings with the CRA for all three years.

 Salary Information